-GSTIN identifiers can be entered under Settings Business Details for your business and under Customers tab for individual customers:
+Your own GSTIN identifier can be entered under Settings Business Details in the

-When a business identifier is entered, it will show under contact details like this:
+When a business identifier is entered, it will show on completed transactions under contact details like this:

 Tax codes will show as a column for every line item where one is selected:

 Some invoice examples for the Indian tax scheme on the Internet show tax amounts being individually calculated on each line item, but this is not legally required.
 What is important is to show the correct tax name for each line item, such as CGST + SGST 18%.

 Legal requirements are to show totals for each tax code.
 This is what you should see in Manager:

 Or if you are issuing invoices where amounts are tax-inclusive, you will see:

 When charging GST on sales invoices, the invoices must say Tax Invoice.
 There are three ways you can implement that requirement:

 With any of these options, the result is to replace the title on completed sales invoices:

 Common Indian practice adds the total invoice amount in words.
 Do this by checking the box on the sales invoice entry form: